pasqal-io/qadence/docs/tutorials/advanced_tutorials/differentiability.md

 Here $F_s=f(x+\delta_s)-f(x-\delta_s)$ denotes the difference between values of functions evaluated at shifted arguments $x\pm\delta_s$.

+### Approximate Generalized parameter shift rule

+The approximate generalized parameter shift rule (aGPSR) implementation in Qadence was introduced in [^4].
+The aGPSR has been proposed as method of estimating derivative of a function spawned by an arbitrary generator having a non-trivial spectrum of eigenvalues in a limited shot budget setting.
+The idea is to reduce significantly the number of gaps involved in the system of equations above.
+Hence, we introduce using pseudo-gaps $\left\{ \delta_k\right\}_{k=1}^K$, with $K << S$.  aGPSR is very interesting when using analog operations as we can reduce significantly the number of expectation calls.

 ## Adjoint Differentiation
-Qadence also offers a memory-efficient, non-device compatible alternative to automatic differentation, called 'Adjoint Differentiation' [^4] and allows for precisely calculating the gradients of variational parameters in O(P) time and using O(1) state-vectors.
+Qadence also offers a memory-efficient, non-device compatible alternative to automatic differentation, called 'Adjoint Differentiation' [^5] and allows for precisely calculating the gradients of variational parameters in O(P) time and using O(1) state-vectors.
 Adjoint Differentation is currently only supported by the Torch Engine and allows for first-order derivatives only.

 ## Usage